Cecilia A. Silver

 A.B., Princeton University

-Professor Silver brings extensive teaching and litigation experience to her position as Assistant Professor of Legal Writing.
-Before joining Brooklyn Law School, Silver was a Senior Lecturer at Penn Law, where she helped revamp the first-year Legal Practice Skills course, taught Civil Pretrial Litigation, and pioneered the role of Writing Specialist.
+Cecilia A. Silver brings extensive teaching and litigation experience to her position as Assistant Professor of Legal Writing.
+Before joining Brooklyn Law School, Professor Silver was a Senior Lecturer at the University of Pennsylvania Carey Law School, where she helped revamp the first-year Legal Practice Skills course, taught Civil Pretrial Litigation, and pioneered the role of Writing Specialist.

-Silver previously was Senior Counsel in the New York City Law Department’s Special Federal Litigation Division defending police and corrections officers in federal civil rights cases.
+Professor Silver previously was Senior Counsel in the New York City Law Department’s Special Federal Litigation Division defending the City in federal civil rights cases.
 In that capacity, she acted as lead counsel on more than forty cases and handled all facets of trial preparation.